Which company offers the lowest car insurance rates?

 |Electronic Stability Control||$1,318||$5|

 Naturally, this discount is offered for drivers with clean driving records.
 Good driver discounts can be added when your Motor Vehicle Report or CLUE report is pulled at the inception of your auto policy.
-If you're convinced you have a clean driving record — meaning no at-fault accidents or violations — and aren't receiving a discount, speak with your insurance company and ask if they offer a discount for good drivers.
+If you're convinced you've maintained a clean driving record — meaning no at-fault accidents or violations — and aren't receiving a discount, speak with your insurance company and ask if they offer a discount for good drivers.
 By keeping a clean slate, you can earn a discount of approximately 10% while avoiding the costly penalties listed below.

 |Accident/Violation||6-Month Premium Increase|